paf31/purescript-with-index/generated-docs/Data/WithIndex.md

 reindex :: forall i j a b. (i -> j) -> Indexed i a b -> Indexed j a b
 ```

-Change the @Monoid@ used to combine indices.
+Change the `Monoid` used to combine indices.

 For example, to keep track of only the first index seen, use `Data.Maybe.First`: